mk270/whitakers-words/philosophy.md

 made in the code that result in the exclusion of some.
 It is hoped that they were the best choices.
 The method was constructed by taking a number of primary procedures and combining/assembling them in such a way as to give reasonable parses for a number of test cases.
-Basicly, this is hacking, but it might be considered and emperical starting point from which one could construct a logical rationale.
+Basically, this is hacking, but it might be considered an empirical starting point from which one could construct a logical rationale.

 Therefore, the philosophy is to populate the stem list as densely as